Art in Public Spaces Master Plan

 For some crazy reason we call ourselves ‘City of the Arts’ (while we have amazing outdoor spaces, hiking trails, ocean, lakes etc.) so supposedly we should have local artists who would like to contribute.

-Doug about 3 years ago
+Doug almost 4 years ago

 I think that for the most part public art in Port Moody is a failure.
 With a few exceptions, public art in Port Moody is Disnyesque, inane and irrellevant, generic and embarrassing.
 I believe that funds and policy should be focussed on providing secure, affordable studio space and secure, affordable housing for artists and other creative enterprises.

-Francis Lemieux about 3 years ago
+Francis Lemieux almost 4 years ago

 The cost implications are glossed over.
 What is the current budget and how much more will be spent.
 Who determines what is good art and what is appropriate to a specific location?
 Much concession is made to various indian bands and their heritage.
 Did any of them have enough interest to participate?
 Overall this is a nice wish list, but inappropriate for current budget and financial problems of the city

-Stevek424 about 3 years ago
+Stevek424 almost 4 years ago

 The city should step away from having absolutely anything to do with public art ranging from its funding and installation in public spaces to their maintenance.